solomonduffin/cybersec-journey/logs/sept20_2_selfhosting_portSecurity.md

 * If router is **not** forwarding 9090, external attackers can’t reach Cockpit — but local attackers can.
 * Best posture: keep Cockpit LAN-only (`ufw allow from 192.168.1.0/24 to any port 9090`), disable UPnP, keep software updated, use strong unique passwords, use SSH keys, and prefer VPN for remote access.
 * If you want, I can run you through the exact `ufw` commands (already above) and show how to check router UPnP and port-forward rules — or help you set up Tailscale/WireGuard so you can access Cockpit from anywhere safely.
 Which would you like to do next?
 </details>

+<h3>VPN - Wireguard</h3>

+Okay this isn't working currently.
+I spent a long time trying to set this up so that I can vpn into my server from anywhere, but it's not working currently.
+I followed this guide https://wiki.debian.org/WireGuard, but when my Window client VPN is active, I can't even see the server.
+I'll come back to this.